 These super cute red, pink, and clear glittery lip glosses are made from almost completely natural ingredients and are free from toxins like parabens, phthalates, colors, dyes, and gluten.

-Prim & Pure has some really cute safe makeup products for kids, too.
-In the lip department, they carry balms, crayons, and Kitty Gloss(!), and more.
+Prim and Pure has some really cute safe makeup products for kids, too.
+In the lip department, they carry balms, crayons, glosses, and more.
 They’re made with plant-based ingredients like organic castor oil, shea butter, and essential oils for scent.

 [Almost] Non-Toxic Drugstore Lip Color Brands